Can’t Sell My House

 Look for buyers elsewhere

-When you can’t sell your house by using traditional sites that target your average homebuyer, you may wish to widen the net to find others who may be in a position to buy your property.
-For example, you may want to approach a home buying like Quick Move Now, who can provide a cash offer and a guaranteed quick house sale.
+When you can’t sell your house by using traditional methods, you may wish to widen the net to find others who may be in a position to buy your property.
+For example, you may want to approach a cash home buying company like Quick Move Now, who can provide a cash offer and a guaranteed quick house sale.

 Refinance your home